ingo/ingo.github.io/_recipes/roasted_brussels_sprouts_with_garlic.md

 time: 45 minutes
 title: Roasted Brussels Sprouts With Garlic
 ---

+This simple preparation turns brussels sprouts into something irresistible, with their natural sweetness intensified.
+They may win over even the most ardent brussels sprouts skeptic.
 This recipe for roasted brussels sprouts from Mark Bittman is our most popular version and is perfect as a Thanksgiving side dish.
 If you haven’t yet figured out a go-to recipe, this simple preparation is the answer.
 It results in sweet caramelized brussels sprouts that will make a believer out of anyone.

 ### Ingredients